-Determine who and how many students/staff are participating; invite attendees to support your planting efforts using the Tree Plant Sign-Up Sheet.
-Use the Tree Planting Invite and Safety Guidelines Template as an informational notice,
+Decide who and how many students/staff are participating; invite attendees to support your planting efforts using the Tree Plant Sign-Up Sheet.
+Use the Tree Planting Invite and Safety Guidelines Template as an informational notice.

 2. Map it Out

 Look at a map of the school or neighborhood.
-Make a list of areas that could benefit from and support new trees.
-Use the Tree Planting Locations Map to keep track of the location of trees.
+Make a list of areas where it would be good to plant new trees.
+Use the Tree Planting Locations Map to keep track of the tree locations.